 - 1) Protective coatings made from sol-gel materials are hard films on glass or polymer substrates.
 The aim is to imprint a pattern into a still viscous sol-gel precursor that will be transferred into a hard film with high fidelity by the following process route: Drying, thermal annealing, sintering (vitrification).
 The removal of the remaining liquid (solvent) phase is typically accompanied by a significant amount of shrinkage and densification.
 The thermal treatment, or firing process, is often necessary in order to favor further polycondensation and enhance mechanical properties and structural stability via final sintering, densification and grain growth.
 One of the distinct advantages is that densification is often achieved at a much lower temperature than with other techniques.
 Due to their complex chemistry, the lifetime of its precursors is often restricted. - 2) Hydrogen silsesquioxane (HSQ) by Dow Corning has been successfully used as high-resolution resist used for exposure with electrons or photons (EUV 13.6 nm) but can also be patterned by NIL.
 After cross-linking and developing, the HSQ material becomes a layer of SiO2.
 This mechanically tough coating is stable in vacuum, at extremely high temperatures, and against the effects of radiation.
-Also here, the precursor lifetime is often restricted. - 3) Inorganic-organic hybrid polymers such as the ORMOCER®s# are designed to be used without firing step, which means that the organic component is not removed.
+Also here, the precursor lifetime is often restricted. - 3) Inorganic-organic hybrid polymers such as the ORMOCER®s# are designed to be used without firing step, which means that the organic component is not removed (low shrinkage).
 Consequently, their mechanical, chemical and thermal properties are different from glassy materials.
+Furthermore, they exhibit optimized chemical stability and thus increased lifetime (at least 6 months).
 The application of hybrid polymers in NIL is twofold:

-(a) Working stamps in materials derived from hybrid polymers, such as OrmoStamp\, are low-cost alternative to electroplated stamps.
+(a) Working stamps in materials derived from hybrid polymers, such as OrmoStamp®\, are low-cost alternative to silicon-based or electroplated stamps.
 It is a UV-curable material system with i-line characteristics.
 Its precursor can be spincoated or cast, depending on the thickness needed.
-The high UV-transparency in OrmoStamp\ is preserved after thermal treatment.
-Stamps can be coated using silane chemistry and used for several 10's or 100's of replicas before degradation sets in.
+The high UV-transparency in cured OrmoStamp®\ is preserved after thermal treatment.
+Stamps can be coated using standard silane chemistry and used for several 10's or 100's of replicas before degradation sets in.
+OrmoStamp®\ is designed to be slightly elastic for improved imprint properties.
+See Table 5.2 for comparison with PDMS.

-(b) ORMOCER®s# are also very popular as imprintable coating materials with optical functionality.
-The commercialized materials OrmoComp\ or OrmoClear\ can be applied for the fabrication of micro-optical structures, diffractive optics, and waveguides.
+(b) ORMOCER®s# are highly attractive as directly imprintable functional coating materials for optical (permanent) application.
+Commercialized types, like OrmoComp®\ or OrmoClear®\, can be applied for the fabrication of micro-optical structures, diffractive optics, and waveguides.
+Furthermore, the inert surface chemistry makes OrmoComp® an ideal micro-fluidic chip fabrication material.

-Figure 5.14: Chemistry: In a sol-gel process (simplified), organically modified silicic-acid derivate precursors and nanoscaled oligomers with organic backbone are completely crosslinked.
-OrmoStamp\ is designed to be slightly elastic for improved imprint properties.
+Figure 5.14: Sol-gel chemistry (simplified) - nanoscaled oligomers with inorganic backbone are completely crosslinked upon UV exposure.

-- C. Peroz, V. Chauveau, E. Barthel and E. Sondergard, NanoImprint on Silica Sol-gels: a simple route to sequential patterning, Advanced Materials, 21(2009) 555-559. - [2] H. Schift, C. Spreu, M. Saidani, M. Bednarzik, J. Gobrecht, A. Klukowska, F. Reuther, G. Gruetzner, and H.H.
-Solak, Transparent hybrid polymer stamp copies with sub-50 nm resolution for thermal and UVnanoimprint lithography, J. Vac.
+- [1] C. Peroz, V. Chauveau, E. Barthel, and E. Sondergard, Advanced Materials, 21(2009) 555-559. - [2] H. Schift et al., J. Vac.
 Sci.
 Technol.
-B 27(6), 2846-2849 (2009); doi: 10.1116/1.3250207. - [3] M. Peuker, M.H.
-Lim, Henry I. Smith, R. Morton, A.K. van Langen-Suurling, J. Romijn, E.W.J.M. van der Drift, F.C.M.J.M. van Delft, Hydrogen SilsesQuioxane, a high-resolution negative tone e-beam resist, investigated for its applicability in photon-based lithographies, Microelectron.
+B 27(6), 2846-2849 (2009); doi: 10.1116/1.3250207. - [3] M. Peuker et al., Microelectron.
 Eng.
-61-62 (2002) 803-809. - \ ORMOCER® is a registered trademark of the Fraunhofer-Gesellschaft zur Förderung der Angewandten Forschung in Deutschland e.V. - \ commercially available from NaPANIL partner micro resist technology GmbH
+61-62 (2002) 803-809. - # ORMOCER® is a registered trademark of the Fraunhofer-Gesellschaft zur Förderung der Angewandten Forschung in Deutschland e.V. - \ OrmoStamp®, OrmoClear®, and OrmoComp® are registered trademarks of NaPANIL partner micro resist technology GmbH.